Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <p>
  <img src="https://imgur.com/4REr85C.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-7. Check back at Client-1 to see the ping succeed.
-It was continuously pinging the whole time so the first part that says "time out" was before we enabled ICMPv4 and you can see that Client-1 has started to get a reply as soon as we changed DC-1's settings!
+7. Go back to Client-1 where the continuous ping (ping -t <DC-1_private_IP>) was running.

+You’ll notice that the initial pings timed out — this was before ICMPv4 was enabled on the Domain Controller.

+As soon as the firewall rule was enabled on DC-1, successful ping replies should begin appearing.

+Press Ctrl + C to stop the ping.
-Type in ctrl+c to make it stop.
-Now that we are done setting up the resources necassary for Active Directory, we can start installing the Active Directory software onto the Domain Controller.
+Type in ctrl+c to make it stop.Now that the necessary resources are deployed and basic connectivity is confirmed, we can begin installing Active Directory Domain Services (AD DS) on the Domain Controller.
 </p>
 <br />
 <h1>Active Directory Installation</h1>